jlippold/tweakCompatible/README.md

 ## Installing

-This tweak can be installed with Cydia via the [big boss](http://apt.thebigboss.org/onepackage.php?bundleid=bz.jed.tweakcompatible) repo.
+This tweak can be installed with Cydia via the [big boss](http://apt.thebigboss.org/onepackage.php?bundleid=bz.jed.tweakcompatible) repo, or via the releases page on github.
+To package a final release, run `make package FINALPACKAGE=1`

 ## To-Do